foundry-rs/book/src/spark/differential-ffi-testing.md

 > Note: see [`Strings2.sol`](https://github.com/dmfxyz/murky/blob/main/differential_testing/test/utils/Strings2.sol) in the Murky Repo for the library that enables `(bytes memory).toHexString()`

-Forge runs `npm --prefix differential_testing/scripts/ --silent run generate-root-cli {numLeaves} {hexEncodedLeaves}`.
+Spark runs `npm --prefix differential_testing/scripts/ --silent run generate-root-cli {numLeaves} {hexEncodedLeaves}`.
 This calculates the Merkle root for the input data using the reference JavaScript implementation.
 The script prints the root to stdout, and that printout is captured as `bytes` in the return value of `vm.ffi()`.

 The test then calculates the root using the Solidity implementation.